sissbruecker/linkding/docs/Options.md

 By default, the logout redirects to the login URL, which means the user will be automatically authenticated again.
 Instead, you might want to configure the logout URL of the auth proxy here.

+### `LD_ENABLE_OIDC`

+Values: `True`, `False` | Default = `False`

+Enables support for OpenID Connect (OIDC) authentication, allowing to use single sign-on (SSO) with OIDC providers.
+When enabled, this shows a button on the login page that allows users to authenticate using an OIDC provider.
+Users are associated by the email address provided from the OIDC provider, which is used as the username in linkding.
+If there is no user with that email address as username, a new user is created automatically.

+This requires configuring a number of other options, which of those you need depends on which OIDC provider you use and how it is configured.
+In general, you should find the required information in the UI of your OIDC provider, or its documentation.

+The options are adopted from the [mozilla-django-oidc](https://mozilla-django-oidc.readthedocs.io/en/stable/) library, which is used by linkding for OIDC support.
+Please check their documentation for more information on the options.

+The following options are available:
+- `OIDC_RP_CLIENT_ID` - Required.
+The client ID of your linkding instance in the OIDC provider.
+- `OIDC_OP_AUTHORIZATION_ENDPOINT` - Required.
+The authorization endpoint of the OIDC provider.
+- `OIDC_OP_TOKEN_ENDPOINT` - Required.
+The token endpoint of the OIDC provider.
+- `OIDC_OP_USER_ENDPOINT` - Required.
+The user info endpoint of the OIDC provider.
+- `OIDC_USE_PKCE` - Optional.
+Whether to use PKCE for the OIDC flow.
+Default is `True`.
+If you leave this enabled you should configure your OIDC provider to use the PKCE flow as well.
+You need to disable this if you want to use an authentication flow with a client secret.
+- `OIDC_RP_CLIENT_SECRET` - Optional.
+The client secret of the OIDC application.
+You need to disable PKCE if you want to use a client secret.
+- `OIDC_RP_SIGN_ALGO` - Optional.
+The signing algorithm to use for the OIDC flow.
+Default is `HS256`.
+- `OIDC_OP_JWKS_ENDPOINT` - Optional.
+The JWKS endpoint of the OIDC provider.

 ### `LD_CSRF_TRUSTED_ORIGINS`

 Values: `String` | Default = None